-The name change from freshwater sawfish (Pristis microdon) to largetooth sawfish (Pristis pristis) was formally registered under Commonwealth law on the 3 October 2013.
+\ The freshwater sawfish (Pristis microdon) was relisted under its new name, the largetooth sawfish (Pristis pristis) on the threatened species list established under the EPBC Act on 3 October 2013.

 The largetooth sawfish (then called freshwater sawfish) was transferred from the Endangered Species Protection Act 1992 to the vulnerable list of the EPBC Act when it came into force in July 2000.
 For a species to be considered as vulnerable under the Endangered Species Protection Act 1992, the Minister must have been satisfied that the species was likely to become endangered within the next 25 years.
 Recommendations for listing species under the Endangered Species Protection Act 1992 were made to the Minister by the then Endangered Species Advisory Committee.